Patient education: Psoriatic arthritis (Beyond the Basics)

 It is usually taken once per week as a pill or by injection.
 Treatment with higher doses may require that it be injected under the skin, which may be done by a patient or family member.

 Taking folic acid or folinic acid can reduce the risk of certain methotrexate side effects, including risk of liver problems related to methotrexate.
 Patients who use methotrexate should not drink alcohol.
 The most serious potential side effects of methotrexate include liver toxicity, lung disease, and bone marrow suppression.
-(See "Patient information: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)
+(See "Patient education: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)

 However, not all patients benefit from sulfasalazine, and many patients cannot tolerate it due to gastrointestinal side effects.
 Patients who are allergic to sulfa drugs should not use sulfasalazine.
-(See "Patient information: Sulfasalazine and the 5-aminosalicylates (Beyond the Basics)".)
+(See "Patient education: Sulfasalazine and the 5-aminosalicylates (Beyond the Basics)".)

 Possible side effects include diarrhea and elevated liver enzymes, and only about 40 percent of people with psoriatic arthritis benefit from this treatment.
 Experts may recommend leflunomide if you have not adequately responded to or have had side effects with methotrexate.